dverdin/writings/2018-Hackathon-report.md

 As we will not have the perfect Sympa right now, we should set some goals.
 A reasonable aim for Sympa 7.0 would be:

-  * to be iso-functional with a refactored, testable code
+  * to be iso-functional with a refactored, testable code,
-  * expose a full  REST API.
+  * to expose a full REST API.

 Below is a proposed methodology:
- - work on new technologies implementation
+ - work on new technologies implementation,
- - code refactoring
+ - code refactoring.

 ### Work on new technologies implementation